karngyan/propeller/docs/concepts.md

   rpc SendEventToTopic(SendEventToTopicRequest) returns (SendEventToTopicResponse) {}
 ```

-There also exists a rpc to do the same in bulk to multiple `topics`.
+There also exists an API to send events to multiple `topics` at once.
 ```protobuf
   rpc SendEventToTopics(SendEventToTopicsRequest) returns (SendEventToTopicsResponse) {}
 ```